yamerooo123/ResearchNBugBountyEncyclopedia/Researches/Operately/Findings.md

 **Mitigation:**

-The application should utilize administrative privilege for application administrator to perform the task to mitigate the risk.
+The application should create application administrator role to manage all channels to mitigate the risk.